Distance From Vancouver (South End of Lions

 hitting the trails and discovering that flip-flops are a poor choice of

-footwear.
+footwear in the wilderness.
 For that matter, anything but sturdy hiking boots (along with

-trekking poles) would likely
+hiking poles) would likely

 lead to an ankle sprain at best, as the Goat Mountain trail is challenging,